HoffsMH/rps-strategies/notes.md

       round 1-2
       round 1
       ```

-  * the nested loops are getting icky but I want to stick with this theme of keeping as much state as possible away from the strategies.
+  * the nested loops needed are getting icky but I want to stick with this theme of keeping as much state as possible away from the strategies.

   * so we are now generating a score hash, picking the top scoring combination from that hash and applying it to the current total game history to make a suggestion for the computer